 Connections Reform Roadmap

 More than seven months of collaboration helped identify in excess of 100 potential improvements to the connections experience.

 By exploring these, grouping them, refining them, and ultimately prioritising, the CRI Working Group recommended 11 reforms for either further detailed exploration, or in some cases direct implementation.

-The Leadership Group endorsed the 11 reforms for implementation, as outlined in the Connections Reform Roadmap below.
+The Leadership Group endorsed the 11 reforms for implementation, as outlined in the Connections Reform Roadmap from December 2021 linked below.

 The CRI continues to play an important role in accelerating the energy transformation in the NEM.

 The Connections Reform Roadmap V2 linked below illustrates the evolution of the CRI from the planning to the implementation phase.

 Collaboration remains fundamental to the CRI’s success.
 We thank the members of the CRI Leadership Group and the CRI Working Groups, and encourage the ongoing support of the wider energy community.

 The Streamlined Connections Process (SCP), a workstream under the CRI, focuses on identifying improvement opportunities across the connections process.
 The SCP Delivery Team conducted an end-to-end review of the connections process and identified streamlining opportunities.
 These were then further refined, and the group shortlisted 9 initiatives to trial.
 The CRI is now running the SCP Trial Program, where are number of improvements identified by the delivery group or proposed by industry are being trialled on live connections projects.